Vavaea amicorum: Distribution and habitat

 Vavaea amicorum is native to maritime Southeast Asia from Sumatra east to New Guinea.
 It is also native to tropical Australia, the Federated States of Micronesia, Fiji, Tonga and Vanuatu.
 Its habitat is in forests, to elevations of 1150 m.
-The species is present in protected areas such as Nadarivatu Forest Reserve in Fiji.
+The species is present in protected areas such as Nadarivatu Forest Reserve in Fiji and the Yadua Taba Wildlife Sanctuary where it is valued as an important food tree of the Fijian Crested Iguana (Brachylophus vitiensis).

 Uses

 The wood is locally used in construction and for furniture in New Guinea and the Philippines.
 The wood is used as incense in Sabah (Borneo).